uctb/Urban-Dataset/README.md

 ## Bike datasets

 The bikesharing datasets are collected from U.S. open data portals including New York City (NYC, https://www.citibikenyc.com/system-data), Chicago (CHI, https://www.divvybikes.com/system-data), and DC (https://www.capitalbikeshare.com/system-data).
 The dataset time span for all three cities is more than four years.
-The total number of historical flow records is around 49 million, 13 million, and 14 million in NYC, Chicago, and DC, respectively, and each record contains the start station, start time, stop station, stop time, etc. We count the number of bikesharing demands in each station at the next moment.
+The total number of historical flow records is around 49 million, 13 million, and 14 million in NYC, Chicago, and DC, respectively, and each record contains the start station, start time, stop station, stop time, etc.

 Following shows the map-visualization of bike stations in NYC, Chicago and DC.